7 Fastest Ways To Start Your Healthcare Career Now

 How to Become a Medical Coder or Biller

 One of the most appealing aspects of medical coding and billing is the fact that you can earn your certification and start earning a competitive salary in less than one year.
-You'll go through a certification program for either Medical Coding, Billing or both, that can be completed either online or in-person.
+You'll go through a certification program for either Medical Coding, Billing, or both, which can be completed either online or in person.